-Those with a lecturer role can no longer enrol staff onto a page, this must be done by the module coordinator.
+Those with a lecturer role can add other lecturers onto a page, but non-editing lecturers and external examiners must be done by the module coordinator.

 The non-editing lecturer role is for anyone teaching on a module but who does not need to edit the page.